JustBobinAround/openai_api/README.md

 - `reqwest`: A simple HTTP client for Rust.
 - `serde`: A framework for serializing and deserializing Rust data structures efficiently.
 - `rayon`: This is used for parallel processing of the embedding vectors when comparing distances.
+- `lazy_static`: This is used to statically store the api key for wasm usage.

 ## Installation